-Your PCP can help make sure all your care is coordinated.
+You may need to get a referral from your PCP to a network specialist or other provider.
+Your PCP will also help make sure all your care is coordinated.
 Your PCP can check or consult with other network providers about your care and how it's going.

-Your plan requires you to have a PCP, but you don't need a referral from your PCP to see other network doctors or get the covered services listed in Chapter 3, Section 2.2 below.
+The only exceptions are the few covered services you can get from an in-network provider without a referral from your PCP.
+These are listed in Chapter 3, Section 2.2 below.
 In some cases, your PCP will need to get prior authorization (prior approval).
 Chapter 4 has more information on which services require prior authorization.